 If you’re not familiar with two-factor authentication, it’s a process that requires you to go through an additional step to authenticate who you are when doing a transaction.
 It’s sometimes also referred to as two-step authentication.

 The most common type of second-layer authentication is a security token (FSR token or fob that you carry with you).
 Many banks or brokerage firms will give you one of these devices if you call and ask for it.
 The security token generates a 6-digit code that changes every 30 seconds.
 So when you log in, you enter your username and password as usual and then also the latest six digits from your token.

 Another way to have a second layer of authentication is to have a verbal password put onto your account.
 But note this well: Most financial outfits will *not* give you any prompt to remember your verbal password — so you’ve got to be sure you have it memorized.

 Be careful of public Wi-Fi

-Using a public source of wireless Internet can compromise your security under certain circumstances.
-The fact the network is open means someone with the right skills could compromise your security by snooping or planting malicious content on other machines attached to the same hub.
+Using a public source of wireless internet can compromise your security under certain circumstances.
+The fact that the network is open means someone with the right skills could compromise your security by snooping or planting malicious content on other machines attached to the same hub.

 That said, it will always be better for you if the location’s Wi-Fi has beefed up security.
 A good indicator for that is if you need a password to get access.